 By providing Letters of Recognition, OUA hopes to:

 We congratulate the following universities for having the top ranked units by Student Satisfaction in the first teaching period in 2017.

 We look forward to profiling some of the top performing units in future editions of Reach.

 OUA recently launched the Rapid Development Fund (RDF) to help universities develop and deliver new programs into the OUA portfolio.
 The RDF provides grants and loans of up to $135k to fast track the offering of new and high demand programs by all university working with OUA.

 Funding is intended to support the design, development and project management costs associated with preparing programs or units to be offered fully online to OUA students.

 OUA’s ‘open portfolio’ approach encourages university partners to offer any of their units or programs online and the RDF is already helping universities to broaden their online offering across popular areas of study including teacher education, business and communications.

-Funding is limited and institutions keen to expand their portfolio of online courses are actively taking up this opportunity.
-If you would like to learn more you can access the brochure here (insert link to PDF).
+Funding is limited and institutions keen to expand their portfolio of online programs are actively taking up this opportunity.
+If you would like more information, you can access the brochure here.